jckdm/tianatime/README.md

 The first part contains photos taken during the day, and the second part contains those taken at night.

 # Full Exhibition
+The full exhibition presents 180 images in ten pages.

+Pages 0, 0, 0, 0, & 0 also include audio files.
+All pages include text.

+The images are ordered sequentially from day to night.

 # Archive
 The archive presents 180 images in two sections.

 The top section contains photos taken in England, and the bottom section contains those taken in China.